sophiasiqueiros/Deposit-Refund-Systems-for-a-More-Circular-Economy/README.md

 ## Steps to Create Map

 ### Create Google sheet and convert to CSV
 1. Label columns.
-If linked url needed, create two columns: citation column ("citation-#-title") and url column ("citation-#-url").
+If linked url needed, create two columns: citation column (named "citation-#-title") and url column ( named "citation-#-url").
 1. Each row is a different record.
 Insert data into rows.
-1. Export to csv and download to your computer.
+1. Once data entry is completed.
+Convert to csv and download csv file to your computer.
 (Click "File" > "Download" > "Comma-Separated Values")

 ### Convert csv to GeoJSON
 1. Upload csv file to [Convert CSV to GeoJSON](http://convertcsv.com/csv-to-geojson.htm)
 1. Download GeoJSON to computer, upload file to GitHUb, and name file with date.
-(On GitHub click "data" > "upload files")
+(On GitHub click "data" > "upload files" > name file under "commit changes")

 ### Add GeoJSON and csv to GitHub repository